Last Updated on February 26, 2021 by Jim Ferri

 By Jim Ferri

 Following years of war, devastation and reconstruction, Berlin’s amazing rebuilding program has transformed the city into one of the top destinations in Europe.
+Today’s travelers to Germany find there’s a lot of things to see in Berlin.
+Perhaps, too many.

 Much like Paris attracted a new generation of artists and writers during the 1920s, modern Berlin has attracted a new generation of creative people.
 They’ve infused the city with an energy and vitality that’s evident almost everywhere you look.